iwkse/alfresco-debian-install/README.md

 The above example will set the downtime to 20 minutes (from when you shut down) and with a custom message.
 If called without parameters it defaults to 10 minutes.
 Custom message is optional, but if used you also must set the timeout.

 The script will shut down Alfresco tomcat instance.
-To start it you must call `sudo /opt/alfresco/alfresco-service.sh start`.
+To start it you must call `$HOME/alfresco/alfresco-service.sh start`.

-The `maintenance.html` page is found in its default location /opt/alfresco/www and can be customized to your needs.
+The `maintenance.html` page is found in its default location $HOME/alfresco/www and can be customized to your needs.

 If you want to implement this support and already have run the `alfinstall.sh` script, compare your `nginx.conf` to what is currently in `git/master`.